 - 1. Per the Association's Watercraft Slip Lease with the Owner, slip lessees agree that the Association-and only the Association-will provide one dock locker per leased slip uniformly located as with other lockers on a particular dock.
 Such lockers may not be relocated to the other side of the slip. - 2.
 Slip lessee shall not permit storage of flammable fuels, oils and chemicals or other flammable items in this locker. - 3.
 Effective August 1, 2017, any slip lessee with two dock lockers not complying the slip lease one dock locker restriction will be grandfathered and may retain and use such lockers until the Ownership of the slip lease changes, but only if the sizes of the lockers do not exceed the Association's approved dock locker dimensions.
 Once the slip Ownership changes, one of the lockers will be removed from service and the new slip lease Owner will be limited to use of only one dock locker supplied by the Association. - 4.
 Effective August 1, 2017, any additional lockers added by a slip lease Owner beyond the one dock locker per slip restriction will be removed by the Association. - 5.
-Because Dock F and Dock N slip lease Owners have paid for the additional space and amenities not available on other docks, one additional dock locker may be purchased for use through the Association, for a maximum of two dock lockers per leased slip. - 6.
+Because Dock F and Dock N slip lease Owners have paid for the additional space and amenities not available on other docks, there is a maximum of 4 standard-sized Association-approved dock lockers per leased slip.
+For continuity of appearance, and to avoid blocking views, and for safety reasons, any storage lockers or units used instead of dock lockers should not block walkways or exceed the height of the front dock wall or wall between slips.
+Furniture colors should be consistent with the majority of existing furniture. - 6.
 To assure safe and unobstructed convenient access to slips for all slip lessees via the dock main walkways and walkways between slips, the Association strongly recommends that, as most slip lessees currently courteously do for other adjoining slip lease Owners, all non-watercraft sport "towable" and other water toys/pads/equipment should only be stored within the confines of the slip itself- usually on the slip Owner's boat, or other storage methods approved by the Association manager.
-However, such equipment (i.e. swim platform) may be securely stored in an upright vertical position immediately next to the dock locker, but only if it can be securely stored so that it does not extend beyond the dock locker depth into the walkway separating the slips.
+However, such equipment (i.e., swim platform) may be securely stored in an upright vertical position immediately next to the dock locker, but only if it can be securely stored so that it does not extend beyond the dock locker depth into the walkway separating the slips.
 Because the capability to secure such equipment to the top of dock lockers varies widely based upon the various dock locker shapes and configurations, such storage top of a dock locker, other than when a boat is in use, is not recommended or permitted.